 Our team works closely with you to support the growth of your business organically and through strategic acquisitions.
-We assist our business clients in the planning, structuring and negotiating of acquisitions, including leveraged buy-outs, strategic alliances and joint ventures.
-We also work with our clients to create boards of advisors that bring accountability and an outside perspective to the company’s planning needs.
-Our attorneys match companies with interested financing sources and handle various financing options, including commercial bank loans, sale and leasebacks, tax-exempt financings, plant and equipment loans, lines of credit, term loans, letter of credit facilities, conventional collateralized loans and subordinated debt.
+We assist our business clients in the planning, structuring and negotiating of acquisitions, including leveraged buyouts, strategic alliances and joint ventures.
+We also work with our clients to create boards of advisers that bring accountability and an outside perspective to the company’s planning efforts.
+Our attorneys match companies with interested financing sources and handle various financing options, including commercial bank loans, sales and leasebacks, tax-exempt financings, plant and equipment loans, lines of credit, term loans, letter of credit facilities, conventional collateralized loans and subordinated debt.

 Planning Succession Issues and Exit Strategies

-Our lawyers work with your accountants, wealth management advisors and investment bankers, to help closely held and family owned clients facilitate tax-advantaged succession of their business, while also integrating such succession strategies with the business owner’s objectives.
-This planning includes buy-sell and voting trust agreements, funding arrangements to provide estate liquidity, family partnerships, deferred compensation arrangements and various tax-leveraged options for transferring an interest in a business, such as private annuities, installment sales, sales to grantor trusts, grantor retained annuity trusts (a/k/a GRATS) and other estate “freeze” techniques.
+Our lawyers work with accountants, wealth management advisers and investment bankers to help closely held and family owned clients facilitate tax-advantaged succession of their business, while also integrating such succession strategies with the business owner’s objectives.
+This planning includes buy-sell and voting trust agreements, funding arrangements to provide estate liquidity, family partnerships, deferred compensation arrangements, and various tax-leveraged options for transferring an interest in a business, such as private annuities, installment sales, sales to grantor trusts, grantor retained annuity trusts (GRATs) and other estate “freeze” techniques.

 Resolving and Preventing Disputes

-If conflicts arise among the owners of a business, its employees, customers or suppliers, our experience in business law, as well as with mediation strategies, enables us to resolve conflicts without litigation.
-Our firm is a nationally recognized leader in alternative dispute resolution.
-Our attorneys have served as mediators in disputes involving closely held businesses, and can use their experience to resolve business disputes cost-effectively.
+If conflicts arise among the owners of a business, its employees, its customers or its suppliers, our experience in business law, as well as with mediation strategies, enables us to resolve conflicts cost-effectively.
+Our firm is a nationally recognized leader in alternative dispute resolution, and our attorneys have served as mediators to efficiently resolve disputes involving closely held businesses.
 If litigation is necessary, our litigators have a wealth of experience in such matters.